lammps/lammps/doc/src/thermo_modify.rst

 argument and are applied to all integer or floating-point quantities output.
 The setting for *ID string* also takes a single format argument which is used for the indexed value in each line.
-The interpretation is the same as for *header*, i.e. a positive integer is the n-th value corresponding to the n-th thermo keyword, a negative integer is counting backwards and a string matches the entry with the thermo keyword., e.g. the fifth column is output in high precision for "format 5 %20.15g" and the pair energy for "format epair %20.15g".
+The interpretation is the same as for *colname*, i.e. a positive integer is the n-th value corresponding to the n-th thermo keyword, a negative integer is counting backwards, and a string matches the entry with the thermo keyword., e.g. the fifth column is output in high precision for "format 5 %20.15g" and the pair energy for "format epair %20.15g".

 The *format* keyword can be used multiple times.
 The precedence is that for each value in a line of output, the *ID* format (if specified)